 The last time I attempted to race a longer distance event in Europe was the Trans German stage race in 2012.
 I got smashed and was barely able to finish inside the top 100 on the stages.
 With climbs over an hour long and a large depth of field, it was very different to anything I had done before in Australia.

-Having left a few years for the mental scars to heal from that one, I was ready to tackle another.
+Having left a few years I was ready to tackle another.
 Even though I was peaking to race a 1:30hr XCO race and not a 5:30hr race, I thought there might be some cross over.
 Or maybe I was just hoping there would be!